Xe/site/blog/we-have-go-2.markdown

 WebAssembly support, so many garbage collector improvements and more.
 This has added up to make Go a fantastic choice for developing server-side applications.

 I, as some random person on the internet that is not associated with the Go team, think that if there was sufficient political will that they could probably label what we have as Go 2, but I don’t think that is going to happen any time soon.
 Until then, we still have a very great set of building blocks that allow you to make easy to maintain production quality services, and I don’t see that changing any time soon.

+---

+<xeblog-conv name="Mara" mood="happy">If you had subscribed to the
+[Patreon](https://patreon.com/cadey) you could have read this a week ago!</xeblog-conv>